ravin00/ravin00/README.md

 About Me - Ravin Bandara

-I am currently diving into the world of DevOps, Site Reliability Engineering (SRE), and Machine Learning.
+I am currently diving into the world of DevOps, Site Reliability Engineering (SRE), and Software Engineering.
 As I explore new fields and technologies, my interests continue to evolve.

 Passionate About: